rrydderr/rrydderr/README.md

 - 🌱 Recent gradutate of Bright Network Technology Academy

-- 💼 Future Associate of Technology at The Financial Conduct Authority
+- 💼 Incoming Associate of Technology at The Financial Conduct Authority

 - 📫 How to reach me **zane.ryder@outlook.com**